gayan-gunaratne/chla-story-exercise/README.md

 1. **Clean & prepare** the dataset
    - Parse dates correctly
    - Handle quality flags appropriately
-   - Separate depth-profile samples from WC (water column) integrated samples — these are different measurement types and should be treated differently
+   - Separate depth-profile samples from WC (water column) integrated samples, these are different measurement types and should be treated differently

-2. **Visualise** — produce at least one clear figure (subplots welcome).
+2. **Visualise** - produce at least one clear figure (subplots welcome).
 Suggested directions:
    - Surface (0 - 2 m) Chl-*a* time series with seasonal context
    - Depth-time heatmap showing timeseries Chl-a profile data
    - Seasonal cycle (e.g. monthly climatology)

-3. **Summarise** — a few bullet points describing:
+3. **Summarise** - a few bullet points describing:
    - The dominant seasonal patterns you observe
    - Any long-term trends or inter-annual variability
    - Gaps, anomalies, or caveats in the data